Best And Suitable Way To Resign From A Job

-Be 100% sure you’re ready to resign
+Be 100% sure you’re prepared to resign

 Take some time and weigh up the pros and drawbacks before carefully deciding to resign.
 Avoid a reaction that is knee-jerk might feel disappointing about later, particularly if you don’t has another job simply to walk into.
 If you’re feeling dissatisfied, think about whether your part might be improved sufficient so that you could stay on – or if perhaps there’s another, better role available in the same company.
 Look at a meeting with the manager, to find out if they’re able to handle your issues and make changes which could encourage you to stay.

-Check your legal requirements
+Check your valid requirements